Codium-ai/pr-agent/docs/docs/tools/implement.md

 **Configuration options**

-- Use `/implement` to implement code change within and based on the review discussion. <br>
+- Use `/implement` to implement code change within and based on the review discussion.
-- Use `/implement <code-change-description>` inside a review discussion to implement specific instructions. <br>
+- Use `/implement <code-change-description>` inside a review discussion to implement specific instructions.
-- Use `/implement <link-to-review-comment>` to indirectly call the tool from any comment. <br>
+- Use `/implement <link-to-review-comment>` to indirectly call the tool from any comment.